jtarrio/pascual/manual/chapter2.md

 This statement has a `repeat` keyword and a sequence of statements followed by an `until` keyword and a condition.
 It will execute the sequence of statements and then check if the condition is true; if it is not true, it will execute the statements again and check the condition; if it is still not true, it will repeat the statements over and over until, finally, the condition is true.

 In this example, the condition is `(Guess = Number) or (Tries = 10)`; therefore, it will execute the statements between the `repeat` and `until` keywords until the player guesses the number or until they have tried 10 times.

+So let's look at what's inside the "repeat-until" block.
+First of all, we add 1 to the value of `Tries`, and then we ask the player for their guess, which goes into the `Guess` variable.
+Using "if-then-else if", we check if the player's guess is lower or higher than the number and we tell them to go higher or lower, as appropriate.
+Finally, we reach the `until` keyword, which will decide whether we execute the statements again or we leave the loop.

+Finally, we check whether the user guessed the number or reached the maximum number of tries without guessing it, and we write out the appropriate message.

+### Other things to know

+Notice how we use the operators `>`, `<`, and `=` to check if one number is greater than, smaller than, or equal to another one.
+I thought you might be interested to know that we also have operators for "greater than or equal to" (`>=`), "smaller than or equal to" (`<=`), and "not equal to" (`<>`).

+Also, look at the `until` condition: we use an `or` operator to check if either one of the comparisons is true.
+What would you say if I told you that Pascal also has an `and` operator to check if both are true at the same time?